ACD:

 HEARING CARRY OVER (HCO):

-A method utilizes both voice and text communications on the same call, allowing
+A method utilizes both voice and text communications on the same

-and respond by typing via a TTY or other means of text communications.
+other party's conversation and respond by typing via a TTY or other

-CALL BOX:
+HIGHWAY CALL BOX:

-A telephone enclosed in a box and placed along a highway that allows a motorist
+A telephone enclosed in a box and placed along a highway that allows

-to summon emergency and non emergency assistance.
+a motorist to summon emergency and non emergency assistance.

 - I -